The Wonderful Land of Oz: Music

 Another oft-repeated error is the claim that the songs are by Loonis McGlohan and Alec Wilder.
 This is derived from the fact that they wrote music for the Land of Oz theme park in Banner Elk, North Carolina, released on a vinyl record titled The Land of Oz.
 Their songs were inspired by The Wonderful Wizard of Oz, not The Marvelous Land of Oz.
 The songs for the film were composed by George Linsenmann with lyrics by Ralph Falco.

 Release

 The Wonderful Land of Oz played in Saturday "kiddie matinee" venues, but was not released on VHS until after it had been issued on DVD, making it something of a lost and often misreported legend.
 Some sources, such as Allan Eyles's 1985 book, The World of Oz, claim that Dorothy Gale accompanied Tip on his journey in this film, but this is not the case.
 (It is, coincidentally, the case in Ozu no Mahōtsukai from 1986.)

 The film was released on VHS in 2001 and DVD in 2002, as a double feature with Jack and the Beanstalk, by Something Weird Video.
 That it remained unavailable on any home media until the 21st century may explain the rumors published by Eyles and others.
-It was also commented by RiffTrax.
+RiffTrax released a comedy commentary track in 2017.